MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 - Use mobile threat defense services to protect app data by scanning devices, detecting threats, and assessing risk.
 - Prevent organization data from being copied and pasted into personal apps.
 - Use app protection policies on apps and on unmanaged devices enrolled in a third party or partner MDM.
-- Use conditional access to restrict the apps that can access email and files.
+- Use conditional access to restrict the apps that can access organization email and files.
 - Remove organization data within apps.

 For more information, go to: